PSP-Archive/PSP-Archive.github.io/_posts/2022-09-19-Famicom-Disk-System-PSP.md

 In those cases, do *not* contact the dev, as by now it has probably been at least a decade since they've last seen a PSP.

+### FDS support in RetroArch PSP

-Instead, it can be a good idea to resort to the PSP version of RetroArch (yes, it has its uses).
+Instead, it can be a good idea to resort to the PSP version of [RetroArch](https://www.retroarch.com/) (yes, it has its uses).

 Just make sure to have `DISKSYS.ROM` in the `ms0:\PSP\RETROARCH\SYSTEM` folder before trying to launch anything.